aerits/programmingproject/README.md

 2. Type in "terminal"
 3. Hit enter / return

-## Navigate to the File
+## Navigating to the File

 1. Type in `cd Downloads/programmingproject-main/app`
 2. Make the program executable with `chmod +x main`
 3. Run the program with `./main`

-### may or may not run on Mac because of it being not from a verified dev
+### may or may not run on Mac because of it being not from a verified developer

+# Guide to Compiling

+Assuming that you have already downloaded and unzipped the source code and have the terminal open This can circumvent the problem of it not being from a verified developer

+## Navigating to the File

+Type in `cd Downloads/programmingproject-main/src`

+## Compiling

+1. Compile with the command `g++ *cpp -o main`
+2. Run with `./main`